 Equuleus consists merely of a few stars of fourth magnitude and fainter forming the head of a horse, next to the head of the much better-known horse Pegasus.
-The early mythologists such as Eratosthenes and Hyginus never mentioned this little horse, but perhaps Ptolemy had in mind the story of Hippe and her daughter Melanippe, sometimes told for Pegasus but which seems more appropriate for Equuleus.
+The early mythologists such as Eratosthenes and Hyginus never mentioned this little horse, but perhaps Ptolemy (or Hipparchus) had in mind the story of Hippe and her daughter Melanippe, sometimes told for Pegasus but which seems more appropriate for Equuleus.

 Hippe, daughter of Chiron the centaur, one day was seduced by Aeolus, grandson of Deucalion.
 To hide the secret of her pregnancy from Chiron she fled into the mountains, where she gave birth to Melanippe.
 When her father came looking for her, Hippe appealed to the gods who changed her into a mare.
 Artemis placed the image of Hippe among the stars, where she still hides from Chiron (represented by the constellation Centaurus), with only her head showing.

 The fourth-magnitude star Alpha Equulei is called Kitalpha from the Arabic meaning ‘the section of the horse’, in reference to the whole constellation.